Atmospheric Exposure Monitoring Network (AEMN)

 Measuring box Atmospheric Exposure Low-Cost Monitoring (AELCM)

-Cost-effective material forms the basis of our easy-to-assemble AELCM box, which protects our selected sensors from harmful environmental influences.
-The dimensions of the ABS box are 24x24x24cm.
-We use active ventilation to supply the sensors with ambient air.
-An air cushion between the outer wall and the measuring chamber protects the sensors from heating by solar radiation.
+Cost-effective, prefabricated and modified enclosures with 3D-printed parts are the basis of our easy-to-assemble AELCM box, which protects our selected sensors from harmful environmental influences.
+The dimensions of the ABS enclosure are 37x27x15cm.
+We use active ventilation to supply the sensors with ambient air and numerical flow simulations to evaluate the ventilation process.
 The sensors are used modularly in plug-in cards to allow easy and fast repair in case of malfunction and to provide additional stability and reliability in mobile measurement campaigns.
-The measurement box can be operated either by mains power or for several days by the built-in rechargeable batteries, which take over seamlessly in case of mains power failure.
+The measurement box can be operated either by mains power or by the built-in rechargeable batteries, which take over seamlessly in case of mains power failure.
 The data transfer to our server takes place in real time via an LTE-M communication module.
+Wireless data transfers in near proximity to the measurement boxes is possible using an internal FTP server, which is a feature of every AELCM box.

 You can find more information here.